zacanger/niddesa/text/mahaniddesa-from-chinese/14-chinese-google.md

 Therefore, it is true that those who do not let go should always respectfully follow the teachings of the Blessed One.
 [Like this Blessed One (say)]"

-The fourteenth [completed] of the quick explanation.

-Summary:

-1. The study of mindfulness (precipitation, concentration and wisdom) adjusts and sees slowness (I am the slowness-the root of vain papañca delusion) love (the inner craving) realizes Nibbana.

-2. Those who can prove that they know the law should not be fortitude (stubborn/high-slow-point wins the bad).

-3. What is not taken (that I saw/held) was rejected (rejected/released).

-4. The method of regulating the dangers: not seeing everywhere, not listening to the village theory, not being greedy, not treating me as me, not weeping in sickness, not praying for something, not trembling with fear, not storing food and clothing, not trembling when lacking, and living little Vocal meditation does not wander, do not regret or let go, eager to learn, do not sleep, do not deceive/ laugh out loud/ entertaining/ lust/ dress up, do not engage in magic/ astrology/ astrology/ astrology/ animal sound/ pregnancy Medical skills, don't care about birth, get rid of greed and miserliness, don't get involved in business, don't cling to the village, don't flatter, don't boast, don't suggest, don't be arrogant, don't contempt other people (self-esteem), don't talk about controversial discussions, don't lie, don't Fraud, don't fight back---learn with respect and respect.

-12/14/2020 16:40